ATTENTION

 Where else can I get tested (and treated)?

-You can also access HIV and STI tests and treatment at your local GP, community health centre, or sexual health clinic, which may involve going to a lab after a referral.
+You can also access HIV and STI tests and treatment at your local GP, community health center, or sexual health clinic, which may involve going to a lab after a referral.

 How often should I get tested?